 It’s mãng cầu seaon in Huế right now.
 I spotted these ones next to a pile of bright pink dragon fruit at the market.
 My mother-in-law knows how much I like to eat them, and often buys them in threes just for me.
 She tells me to hide them before someone else eats them up.

 Another species of Annona, A. muricata, is called mãng cầu xiêm, and friends have explained that the word xiêm comes from Xiêm La, meaning Siam.
 Its English name is soursop.
-The flesh is similar, but there are many more of the hard shiny black seeds to spit out, and the fruit is juicier and messier to eat.
+The flesh is similar, but there are many more hard shiny black seeds to spit out, and the fruit is juicier and messier to eat.

 Put together, the words form the phrase “cầu vừa đủ xài” – “We pray for just enough to use”.